This is the perfect executive-resume sample for senior-level job-seekers. Here's why.

 You might even argue that an executive-level professional has it tougher than the former.
 You've likely held several jobs throughout your career, working your way up and maybe even getting your feet wet in completely different industries or departments.
 For a lucky few, you may not have even had to interview at all, landing positions and promotions through your network alone.

-The point is, at your level, the people you’ll be competing with for this job will come from many different paths.
+The point is, at your level, the people you'll be competing with for this position will come from many different paths.
 Your resume and your cover letter will need to impress.

 Our biggest tip?
 Get another pair of eyes on your resume.
 You know your work history inside and out, but how does it come across on paper?
-With our free resume review, you’ll get a confidential critique from a TopResume expert experienced with executive-level resumes — including personalized recommendations and objective feedback.
-Often, it’s a few small changes that can make the biggest impact!
+With our free resume review, you'll get a confidential critique from a TopResume expert experienced with executive resume writing — including personalized recommendations and objective feedback.
+Often, it's a few small changes that can make the biggest impact!

-To see what we mean, check out our sample resume for executive and senior level professionals below, and continue reading to learn about ten of the most powerful changes you can make.
+To see what we mean, check out our sample resume for executive- and senior-level professionals below, and continue reading to learn about 10 of the most powerful changes you can make.

 If you'd rather keep your online profiles hidden from recruiters, make sure to adjust your security settings or change your account name so they're harder to find.

 Noticing a theme here?
-Even for executive-level positions, hiring managers will typically do a quick scan of your resume before getting into the details.
-To stand out immediately, make sure your core skills — also referred to as “core competencies” or “areas of expertise” — are listed in an easy-to-read format.
+Even for C-level positions, such as Chief Financial Officer and Chief Commercial Officer, hiring managers will typically do a quick scan of your resume before getting into the details.
+For your executive resume to stand out immediately, make sure your core skills — also referred to as “core competencies” or “areas of expertise” — are listed in an easy-to-read format.